s4gh/easy-criteria/README.md

 ```
 In this example when we perform join ```join(largeProject.homeAnimal, JoinType.INNER, homeAnimal)``` we specify join type ```JoinType.INNER``` and join table alias ```homeAnimal``` which is later used to filter results.

+## Limitations
+Currently map joins are not supported.
+Use JPA API directly to construct queries which require map joins.

 # See Also
 If you are looking for typesafe ways to execute SQL queries in Java please also check
 * [Querydsl](http://www.querydsl.com)